An insider's guide to Newcastle

 The gallery is free to all and has six floors brimming with art installations and exhibitions, and there’s even the opportunity to step outside onto the balcony to see the furthest inland breeding colony of kittiwakes anywhere in the world.

-With a National Art Pass or Student Art Pass you can get 10% off in the shop, and it is an art lover’s dream!
+With your pass you can get 10% off in the shop, and it is an art lover’s dream!
 With everything from Frida Kahlo socks and Salvador Dalí coffee mugs to gifts inspired by the North East and a book corner with every art book under the sun, there is definitely something for everyone here.

 Treats and textiles in the North East